-Recently attended a presentation by Google on the Machine Learning APIs, and how you could use Google BigQuery to collect tweets and using the Natural Language API to understand the sentiment of the data.
+Recently attended a presentation by Google on the Machine Learning APIs, and how you could use Google BigQuery to collect tweets and use the Natural Language API to understand the sentiment of the data.

 I got some tips for articles to read on the topic, so a big thanks to Sara Robinson: Comparing tweets about Trump & Hillary with natural language processing and Lee Boonstra -Forecast the Dutch Elections based on social media presence.